Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 The Easiest Way to Learn How to Use RHEL (Red Hat Enterprise Linux)

-Learning Linux, in the beginning, at least, is hard and confusing.
+In the beginning, learning Linux was hard and confusing.
 There are thousands of things to learn about.
 It's hard to know where to start and how to continue.
 But in this course, we made everything easy for you.
 We organized the theory in a way that makes sense.

 You start out with the essentials, and then you learn about the real-world tasks of a system administrator.
 If you learn everything in that course, with that knowledge, you'll be able to continue in any direction you want in your Linux career.
 It serves as a foundation for anything you want to do in the future as a Linux system administrator.